sman-dk/hamsterPrinter/README.md

 * Instagram (Not yet supported)
 * Weather from Apixu.com

-n.b.
+N.b.
 Twitter is using the real time streaming API.
 This free API does not have a guarantee that 100% of the messages are delivered.
 I.e. you may experience that a tweet is missing.

 ## Installation guide
 You need a MySQL server